George-Seletski/my-digital-cv/George_Seletski_EN_V3.md

 ## Experience
 **MTS Group** <br> _(Sep 2021 - Dec 2021)_ <br>
 <ul>
-<li>It was a great opportunity to broaden my mind about telecommunications work and high technologies can make a life for ordinary people better.</li>
-<li> During this
-Internship, I did analyse data of cell towers for the mobile networks and had to cluster all information chunks and analyse the capacity of regional towers. </li>
+<li> Analysed data of cell towers for the mobile networks and
+clustered all information chunks and analyse the capacity of regional towers. </li>

-<li>And this
-work helped the company to realise how to increase network bandwidth with minimal investment and improve the average velocity of mobile internet.</li>
+ _**Technologies:**_  Technologies: Python, R, Tableu
 </ul>

 ## Languages